lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 12 -> 13:

+* Updated the definition of "NULL-DN" in Section 5.1.1 and Appendix D.1 and added a specification of how the RA/CA shall generate the rid content to Section 5.2.8.3.3 to clarify direct POP (see thread "CMS RecipientInfo for EnvelopedData in CMC")

 From version 11 -> 12: